Chemical Injury Claims

-Many people in the UK are employed in heavy industry where they are required to work with dangerous chemicals as part of their work.
+Many people in the UK are employed in heavy industry where they are required to work with dangerous chemicals.
 Employers are required by law to ensure that their employees are protected from the poisonous effects of such chemicals by performing risk assessments on any potentially harmful substances used by their employees.

 If they fail to adequately safeguard their workforce by providing them with the proper approved protective clothing and training necessary to do their job safely and without fear of serious physical injury, they could be liable to pay damages to the victims of their negligence.
 Indeed, with so much dangerous and highly toxic chemicals in use throughout heavy industry and the numbers of people employed in the sector, it is perhaps not surprising that accidents involving dangerous chemicals sometimes happen.